-How To Wear Blush When You Have Naturally Flushed Skin — PHOTOS
+How To Wear Blush When You Have Blotchy Skin

 I have rosacea, and it's the reason why I avoided wearing blush for years.
 Rosacea can be really annoying.
 It makes your skin look slightly or severely flushed; everyone is different, but for me my cheeks are almost always somewhat ruddy.
 It gets worse if I indulge in a trigger, such as coffee, alcohol, or exercise — but it pretty much never goes away.